 You might have already seen a lot of training videos about SAP Analytics Cloud (Formerly SAP BusinessObjects Cloud/SAP C4A) published by SAPAnalyticsTraining here.
 The purpose of this blog is to make you better understand this topic by a hands-on exercise that I have created.
 I hope it makes it simpler for you to learn and implement this easily.
 In this blog, you will learn about creating an analytic model in SAP Analytics Cloud by importing data from an excel file.
-I have provided the excel file with SuperStore data here.
-If you have any questions please let me know.
+You can use any data that you have.

 Let’s begin with an introduction:

 SAP Analytics Cloud (Formerly SAP BusinessObjects Cloud/SAP C4A) combines all analytics capabilities including planning, predictive analytics, and business intelligence (BI) – in a single SaaS solution.